Faculty Profile: Robert M Chesney

 Main Profile Content

-Professor Chesney is a magna cum laude graduate of both Texas Christian University and Harvard Law School.
+Dean Chesney is a magna cum laude graduate of both Texas Christian University and Harvard Law School.
 After law school he clerked for the Honorable Lewis A. Kaplan of the United States District Court for the Southern District of New York and the Honorable Robert D. Sack of the United States Court of Appeals for the Second Circuit.
-He then practiced with the firm Davis Polk & Wardwell in New York (litigation), before beginning his academic career with Wake Forest University School of Law.
+He then practiced in the litigation department of Davis Polk & Wardwell in New York City, before launching his academic career with Wake Forest University School of Law.
 There he received a teacher of the year award from the student body in one year, and from the school's dean in another.
 In 2008 he came to the University of Texas School of Law as a visiting professor, and then joined UT on a permanent basis in 2009.
-He became the Associate Dean for Academic Affairs in 2011.
+He is from San Antonio.

 Read more Robert M Chesney In the News posts.